maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-In previous blog posts ["Complexity vs. explainability"](https://www.explorium.ai/complexity-vs-explainability/) and "Interpretability and explainability 1/2)", we highlighted the tradeoff between increasing the model's complexity and loosing explainability and the importance of interpretable models.
+In previous blog posts ["Complexity vs. explainability"](https://www.explorium.ai/complexity-vs-explainability/) and "Interpretability and explainability (1/2)", we highlighted the tradeoff between increasing the model's complexity and loosing explainability, and the importance of interpretable models.
 In this article, we will finish the discussion and cover the notion of explainability in machine learning.

 As previously, we will use the [UCI Machine learning repository Breast Cancer](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) data set.
 It is also available on [Kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/downloads/breast-cancer-wisconsin-data.zip/2).
 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 There are 30 features, including the radius of the tumor, the texture, the perimeter...
 Our task will be to perform a binary classification of the tumor, that is either malignant (M) or benign (B).